Horizon Therapeutics Public Limited Company (HZNP) Shares Up Despite Recent Market Volatility - News Heater

-The stock of Horizon Therapeutics Public Limited Company (NASDAQ: HZNP) has increased by 2.47 when compared to last closing price of 112.74.
-Despite this, the company has experienced a 8.31% gain in its stock price over the last five trading sessions.
-Forbes reported 2023-09-01 that The agency previously argued the merger could harm patients who are prescribed Horizon’s two fastest-growing drugs.
+The stock price of Horizon Therapeutics Public Limited Company (NASDAQ: HZNP) has jumped by 2.27 compared to previous close of 112.74.
+Despite this, the company has seen a gain of 8.09% in its stock price over the last five trading days.
+Fox Business reported 2023-09-01 that The Federal Trade Commission will allow Amgen to continue a $27.8 billion purchase of Horizon Therapeutics.
+The companies anticipate closing the deal in the fourth quarter.

 Is It Worth Investing in Horizon Therapeutics Public Limited Company (NASDAQ: HZNP) Right Now?

-The price-to-earnings ratio for Horizon Therapeutics Public Limited Company (NASDAQ: HZNP) is above average at 61.75x.
-The 36-month beta value for HZNP is also noteworthy at 1.04.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”
+Horizon Therapeutics Public Limited Company (NASDAQ: HZNP) has a price-to-earnings ratio that is above its average at 61.62x. and a 36-month beta value of 1.04.
+Opinions on the stock are mixed, with 0 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023